enterpriseready/enterpriseready/content/features/product-security.md

 ***White Papers***

 **Information Security Policy**
 Have a written and published Information Security Policy, Incident Response Plan and [Bug Bounty Program](https://hackerone.com).
-Some good examples to start with are [Datadog](https://www.datadoghq.com/security/) or [Dropbox](https://www.dropbox.com/security).
+Some good examples to start with are [Datadog](https://www.datadoghq.com/security/), [Dropbox](https://www.dropbox.com/security) or the [Open Source Security Page](https://www.sqreen.io/resources/security-page).
 It's pretty common to have these hosted on a /security URL.

 ## Examples
 ----